hapax/hapax.github.io/outreach.md

 [Teen Nerd Nite](https://northvan.nerdnite.com/teen-nerd-nite/), a spinoff of
 [Nerd Nite North Vancouver](https://northvan.nerdnite.com/).
-It was awesome!
+It was lots of fun!
 My slides are below.

 - [*Black holes and the information paradox*](assets/tnn.pdf) (2020).
 What happens if you drop your homework into a black hole?